Stephen Brunt: Author

+In October 2020, Stephen Brunt published a book written with executive director of the Professional Women's Hockey League Player's Association (PWHLPA), former NHL GM and media personality Brian Burke entitled "Burke's Law: A Life in Hockey".

 2010 Vancouver Winter Olympics

 Torch relay controversy

 As the CTV-Rogers Olympic consortium won the broadcast rights to the 2010 Winter Olympics, Stephen Brunt became a central journalist leading up to and during the games.
 A minor controversy arose when it was announced that Brunt would be carrying the Olympic torch in Newfoundland.
 Brunt was initially singled out by the Toronto Sun and by the Toronto Star as being unethical as a journalist for carrying the torch.
 When confronted by the question of integrity and ethics of the relay on Primetime Sports, the conversation unfolded as follows:

 Brunt: "This is a commercial endeavor.
 The torch relay, God love it, which is going to make people tear up and is a lovely thing, and a way of including people in the Olympic process, is sponsored.
 And it is corporate and underwritten.
 And spots were sold as part of the sponsorship package...
 This is all part of the machinery of the Olympic Games."